-From July 2017, it became mandatory for all competitors on Single Venue Events and encouraged for Multi-Venue Events (both drivers and co-drivers) to attend a competitor briefing.
+It is mandatory for all competitors on Single Venue Events and encouraged for Multi-Venue Events (both drivers and co-drivers) to attend a competitor briefing.
 It is the responsibility of the Clerk of the Course to make sure this takes place.
 The briefing should as a minimum include: